Working in sheets

 term1 OR EMPTY

-If you'd like all Issues returned that have any value set, use EMPTY in a negation.
+If you'd like all Work items returned that have any value set, use EMPTY in a negation.

 NOT EMPTY